Emily Lieb brings us another research update from Seattle from the Access to Opportunity Project:

 The European Union is struggling to mitigate Europe’s refugee crisis as migrants flee civil wars and poverty in Syria, Iraq, and other nations caught up in domestic upheavals.
 Approximately 60 million people have been displaced because of conflicts around the world, the largest number of displaced people since World War 2.
 More than one million migrants traveled to Europe in 2015 alone, and Syria is the largest source of those refugees.
 The numbers of refugees continue to climb as civil wars escalate, and the majority of the migrants are arriving in Greece, Italy, and Turkey.

-The trend of rising income inequality in the United States has been well-chronicled; however, the silver lining to that sobering direction is that the wealthy give more to charities when income inequality is high.
-At least that was the traditional theory that USC Price School of Public Policy Assistant Professor Nicolas Duquette brought to his…
+By Matthew Kredell The trend of rising income inequality in the United States has been well-chronicled; however, the silver lining to that sobering direction is that the wealthy give more to charities when income inequality is high.
+At least that was the traditional theory that USC Price School of Public Policy Assistant Professor Nicolas Duquette…

 Highlights from the “Contesting the Streets II: Vending and Public Space in Global Cities” symposium at the USC Sol Price School of Public Policy.